 Where to Buy Flowers for Less

-If you want an arrangement delivered, seek exotic or unusual flowers, or need a lot of advice, your best bet is a retail florist.
-But if you’re willing to pick up the posies yourself, are shopping for a typical bouquet, want to arrange the flowers yourself, or would like to save a lot of money, you have several other options.
+If you want an arrangement delivered, seek exotic or unusual flowers, or need lots of advice, your best bet is a retail florist.
+But if you’re willing to pick up the posies yourself, or want a typical bouquet or to arrange the blooms yourself, you have other options, most of which net big savings.

-You might find flower vendors downtown, near shopping areas, or along major thoroughfares.
-Some street vendors sell only roses; others offer a variety of cut flowers arranged into bouquets and displayed in buckets.
-These vendors cater to impulse buyers—hand over some cash and arrive home a hero.
+You might find flower vendors downtown, near shopping areas, or along major thoroughfares, catering to impulse buyers—hand over some cash and arrive home a hero.

-The quality of the flowers can vary a great deal, depending upon when and where the vendor obtained them and when customers buy them.
-Many street sellers get their flowers from the same wholesalers that supply florist shops each day, but some vendors may be peddling several-day-old flowers.
-Some street vendors work directly for floral shops and sell the same stuff in their storefront, but some shops employ street vendors to sell their leftovers.
-Be especially careful about buying on your way home from work at the end of the day; even if the flowers were fresh in the morning, chances are they have been sitting in the sun all day and won’t last very long.
+Street flower quality varies depending upon when and where the seller got them and how well they cared for them.
+Many street sellers get their flowers from the same wholesalers that supply florist shops, but some vendors peddle several-day-old blooms.
+Some vendors work directly for flower shops (and sell the same stems), but some florists employ street hawkers to sell leftovers.
+Be especially careful about buying at the end of the day.
+Even if those lilies were fresh in the morning, chances are they’ve been sitting in the sun for hours and won’t last long in a vase.

-In addition to speed and convenience, street vendors have one other major advantage: price.
-Our undercover shoppers found street vendors’ prices averaged about 10 percent lower than those at supermarkets and about 55 percent lower than those at local florists.
+In addition to speed and convenience, street vendors have another advantage: Our undercover shoppers found their prices averaged about 10 percent lower than those at supermarkets and about 70 percent lower than at florists.

 On the downside, however, selection is usually very limited.
-And, of course, you can’t use a street vendor to provide flower arrangements for a wedding or deliver something to a friend in a hospital.
+And, of course, you can’t use a street vendor to provide flowers for a wedding or to deliver something to a friend in a hospital.

-In the Puget Sound area, you can also buy flowers where many florists buy their products.
-Pacific Floral Wholesale in Georgetown and the Seattle Wholesale Growers Market are open to the public.
-These wholesalers not only offer incredible variety, but also big savings: Our undercover shoppers found prices at Pacific Floral Wholesale were about 65 percent lower than those at local retail florists and at Seattle Wholesale Growers Market they were about 25 percent lower.
+In the Puget Sound area, you can also buy flowers from a few wholesale markets, where many florists stock up.
+Pacific Floral Wholesale and Seattle Wholesale Growers Market Coop, both in Georgetown, are open to the public.
+These wholesalers not only offer incredible variety, but also tremendous savings: We found their prices were as low as the least expensive retail florists we shopped.

 Supermarkets and Warehouse Clubs

-The services provided by supermarket floral departments range from basic to full-service.
-Most of these stores specialize in basic cut flowers, blooming plants (especially around holidays for favorites such as poinsettias, lilies, and mums), and green potted plants.
-Some stores now offer full-service floral departments that offer wire services and provide flowers for weddings.
+Supermarket floral departments range from basic to full-service.
+Most specialize in simple cut flowers, blooming plants (especially around holidays—think yuletide poinsettias or Easter lilies), and green potted plants.
+Full-service providers offer wire services and flowers for weddings.

-A major advantage of picking up cut flowers at a supermarket is price.
-In our shopping, we found that supermarket prices averaged about 45 percent lower than prices at traditional florists.
+Supermarket blooms usually come at low prices.
+In our shopping, we found their prices averaged about 60 percent lower than those at traditional florists.

 Garden Centers and Hardware Stores

-Although you might not think of hardware stores as places to buy flowers, they often carry a wide variety of potted plants and hanging baskets along with outdoor plants and supplies.
+You might not think of hardware stores for flowers, but many carry a wide variety of potted plants and hanging baskets among the mulch and such.

-Good retail florists can meet almost any flower-oriented need.
-Most offer wire services, plants, and other gifts, and can service large occasions such as weddings.
-They can deliver an arrangement of flowers to your parents for their anniversary or send a bouquet as a get-well wish to a sick friend.
+Good retail florists can meet almost any flower-oriented need—wire services, plants, other gifts, and custom arrangements for occasions like weddings.
+They can deliver an arrangement of flowers to your parents for their anniversary or send a get-well bouquet to a sick friend.

-If you want flowers delivered, either locally or out of town, you can use national services like FTD, 1-800-Flowers.com, ProFlowers, and Teleflora.
-We discuss these options in “What to Do If You Need an Out-of-Town Floral Delivery.”
-Our take: If you need to place an order for delivery, ask a local florist—either located here or near where the recipient lives—to coordinate the job, rather than rely on a national outfit.
+If you want flowers delivered locally or out of town, you can use national services like FTD, 1-800-Flowers.com, ProFlowers, and Teleflora.
+Our take: For any delivery, ask a local florist—either here or near where the recipient lives—to coordinate the job, rather than relying on a national outfit.